-- Simple but the accessories and add-ons listed above (night vision, laser-targeting devices, and sound suppressors) are expensive.
+- Simple but the accessories and add-ons listed above are expensive.

 - More expensive than other options lower on the list.

-Even given these flaws, the gun is a quality, battle-tested instrument.
-A fair price for this item is anywhere in the $700-$1,050 dollar range.
+Even given these flaws, the AR is a quality, battle-tested instrument.
+A fair price for this item is anywhere in the $500-$2,500 dollar range.
 It uses 5.56 x45mm NATO cartridge or .223 rounds for ammo.
 I suggest the .223 round because they are easy to get a hold of.
 When times get rough, easy to find ammo is a real luxury.
-Plus, it has some kick.
-It’s no wonder it’s respected worldwide as honest man’s weapon of choice.
+Plus, it barely kicks, so your shoulder won’t get as fatigued compared to larger calibers